 At MMPS, we encourage all potential parents to visit the school as this will assist with the decision making process.

-On receipt of the completed forms and registration fees (if applicable), the pupil’s details will be uploaded onto the appropriate waiting list and confirmation of this will be sent to parents in writing.
+On receipt of the completed forms and registration fees, the pupil’s details will be uploaded onto the appropriate waiting list and confirmation of this will be sent to parents in writing.

 Should a place become available, parents will be contacted and pupils will be invited to spend part of the day in school and undertake an assessment.
 Pupils are assessed in areas of literacy and numeracy, including reading comprehension, spelling and story writing.
 Pupils will also have the opportunity to sample school life and meet potential class mates.
 If your child is successful, a formal offer of a place will be made by the Head Teacher